XHSCBZ-FM

-XHSCBZ-FM is a community radio station on 103.5 FM in Santiago de Anaya, Hidalgo.
+XHSCBZ-FM is a community radio station on 103.5 FM in Santiago de Anaya, Hidalgo, Mexico.
 The station is owned by the civil association XIMAI Comunicaciones, A.C.

 History

 After some broadcasts as a pirate in 2016 and 2017, XIMAI Comunicaciones filed for a community station on October 13, 2017.
 The concession was approved on November 5, 2018.
 Test transmissions for XHSCBZ-FM began on June 1, 2019.